top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/20_probability_basics.md

 <div class="check" markdown="1">
 From Wikipedia:
 Suppose a drug test has a 99% true positive rate and a 99% true negative rate, and that we know that exactly 0.5% of people are using the drug.
-Given that you the test gives a positive result, what is the probability that this person is actually a user of the drug.
+Given that a person's test gives a positive result, what is the probability that this person is actually a user of the drug.

 Answer: $\approx$ 33.2%.
 This answer should surprise you.
 It highlights the power of the *prior*.